vrokad/build-guide/topic/k2c-qli-build-ga/build_with_dockerfile.rst

-.. _build_private_distribution:
+.. _build_with_dockerfile:

 Build with Dockerfile
 -------------------------

-.. _section_d5g_qcq_p1c_vinayjk_03-02-24-1449-27-555:

 Ubuntu host setup
 ^^^^^^^^^^^^^^^^^^^^^
-The Ubuntu host machine must be setup to ensure that the required software tools are installed and configured for use.
+The Ubuntu host computer must be setup to ensure that the required software tools are installed and configured for use.

 -  Install git: